 - Fresh jalapeños

-- Contains important minerals: Iron, magnesium, and potassium.
+- Contains important minerals: iron, magnesium, and potassium.

 Ingredients You Need: What ingredients do I need